Junior Khanye

-Junior Thabo Khanye (born 18 June 1985 in Daveyton, Gauteng) is a South African association football player who plays for Malanti Chiefs in the Swazi Premier League.
+Junior Thabo Khanye (born 18 June 1985) is a South African former footballer who played for Malanti Chiefs, Kaizer Chiefs, Maritzburg United and Platinum Stars.

 Career

 Club career

 Khanye formerly played for Kaizer Chiefs and Platinum Stars.
 He signed for Maritzburg United in August 2008.

 International career

 Khanye has competed at the Toulon tournament with the South Africa Under-20 side.
 He played at the 2005 COSAFA Cup, and has also earned one cap for the South African national side.